 Normally the compiler generates full cross-referencing information in the ALI file.
-This information is used by a number of tools, including gnatfind and gnatxref.
+This information is used by a number of tools.
 The -gnatx switch suppresses this information.
-This saves some space and may slightly speed up compilation, but means that these tools cannot be used.
+This saves some space and may slightly speed up compilation, but means that tools depending on this information cannot be used.